erlang/otp/lib/runtime_tools/doc/guides/dbg_guide.md

 ```

 The first match specification matches when a function having two
 arguments is called.
-The second matches when a function with more than
+The second matches when a function, taking one
-6 arguments is called.
+atom as an argument, is called.

 ## Trace Sessions